- Parents Home

 - seems alert, content, and active

-- is steadily gaining weight, growing, and developing
+- is steadily gaining weight and growing

 - feeds six to eight times per day

 - is wetting and soiling diapers on a regular basis

 Babies might not be eating enough if they:

 - don't appear satisfied

 - cry constantly

 - are not making wet diapers

 Call your doctor if you're concerned your baby isn't eating enough.